fredrikopenpayments/docs/docs/introduction.md

 ## News!
 ## Release notes
 ### Open Payments version 1-0-0
 This release allows you to access your consumer’s account information data or initiate transfers.

-## Open Payments Platform

-Open Payments Platform marks a milestone in the emerging space of Open Banking as we now can offer our customer the full scope of PSD2, covering private accounts for all [supported banks](banks.md).
-This release allows you to access your consumer’s account information data or initiate transfers.

-The documentation cover general information on our platform as well as specific information you will need to successfully integrate your solution and your customer journey with our REST API.
-We welcome developers to dig in and start making revolutionary new solutions, tools and services using our unified API.

 Whether you are building a FinTech or accounting app, E-commerce business, ERP software, or managing a subscription service of any kind, Open Payments will connect you to banks in Europe through one unified API.